ribbitfix/goal-tracker/README.md

 ### TODO
 - Figure out time zone stuff - looks like the default is GMT.
 Will want to use the user's local time instead.
 - Will want to prevent users from submitting more than one report per day - validate uniqueness on date, and deal with error handling.
+- If the user makes a mistake on a report, there should be a way to undo it - probably not by editing it, more like scrap it and start over.
+- The forms should probably have cancel buttons?
 - Other goal trackers to check out:
 	- http://www.lucidtracker.com/
 	- MyChain android app